kristinnuyens/immo-eliza-deployment/README.md

 They also want to have a small web application for the non-technical employees and possibly their clients to use.
 The API and the web application should be intertwined but separate.

+My focus for this project will be the small web application.

 ## 🧾 Approach
 1. Created GitHub repository named `immo-eliza-deployment`
+2. Created a requirements.txt to store dependencies
-2. Created an `api` folder to contain all code and files for the API
+3. Created an `api` folder to contain all code and files for the API
-3. Added our trained model artifact `best_xgb_model_top20`
+4. Added our trained model artifact `xgboost_model.pkl`
-4. Created a `streamlit` folder to store related application files
-5.

-6.
-  - Add a `predict.py` file that will contain the code used to predict
-  - Add a `app.py` file that will house the FastAPI
+5. Created an `app.py` file that would house the FastAPI if I get that far
-  - Add a `Dockerfile` to create a Docker image for your API
+6. (Not yet created `Dockerfile` to create Docker image for the API)
-- Create a `streamlit` folder that will contain all the code for your Streamlit application
+7. Created a `predict.py` file that will contain the code used to predict
-- Create a `requirements.txt` to store your dependencies
+8. Created a `streamlit` folder to store related application files
+9.
+10.

 ## ⚙️ Installation